Pitusd-V2/Pitusd-V2/README.md

 ### Hi there 👋

+┌・💻 Python Dev Junior

+├・🤖 Discord Bot Creator

+├・⚙️ Usefull and Shit Stuff Creeator

+└・👨‍🎓 Always learning new things
 <!--
 **Pitusd-V2/Pitusd-V2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-💻 Python Dev Junior

-🤖 Discord Bot creator

 -->